Carlos-860/Carlos-860/README.md

 :dancers: I'm looking to collaborate with other content creators

-:soccer: 2024 Goals: Build out a full-fledged Saas tool for neglected industries.
+:soccer: 2024 Goals: Build out a fully-fledged Saas tool for neglected industries.

 :zap: _"You only find true fulfilment in things that challenge you"_